tomenden/devcon-declarative-workshop/README.md

   <summary>Hint</summary>

   `bindView` accepts a javascript object.
 Each property is a nickname, and the value is always a function.
-  In reactive-programming, functions first-class citizens.
-Whenever a relevant piece of the state changes, the bound function will re-run, and the element will update.
+  In reactive-programming, functions are first-class citizens.
+Whenever a relevant piece of the state changes, the bound function will re-run and the element will update.

   Let's see where you would add the code for the `#filterGroup` RadioGroup:
   ```js